 John Montgomery is an 18 year old high school senior in North Philadelphia who plans to attend CCP (Community College of Philadelphia) and study biotechnical engineering.
 Having lost his best friend Syfeek to a bullet, gun violence is something he knows all too well.

-Yet, in spite of losing those closest to him, John remains strong for all who know him, including serving as a home health aid for his mother.
+Yet, in spite of losing those closest to him - through accidents, illness, and violence - John remains strong for all who know him, including serving as a home health aid for his mother.
 He believes in the future of Philadelphia and has faith that when we all stand together and speak up about gun violence, this epidemic can become something of the past.

 “My mom doesn’t have any legs.
 My father died … two years ago, October 15th.
 My grandmom died a couple months before that.
 A week before my grandmom died, my grandfather died Which was actually six months after Syfeek died.